+POSSIBLE PATHWAYS

-POSSIBLE PAT HWAYS YEAR 10 ADVANCED ENGLISH YEAR 11 ENGLISH, LITERATURE, ENGLISH LANGUAGE YEAR 12 ENGLISH, LITERATURE, ENGLISH LANGUAGE
+YEAR 10 ADVANCED ENGLISH

+YEAR 11 ENGLISH and LITERATURE

+YEAR 12 ENGLISH and LITERATURE

-If you have a keen interest in English or are looking for an extra challenge with expectations that more closely align with VCE Unit 1, this subject may be for you as it deals with more complex texts and the class discussion explores advanced ideas.
-Students with a great interest for Literature or English Language should consider Advanced English as it covers more content in these areas and allows you to develop your understanding the subjects before choosing your VCE pathway.
+If you have a keen interest in English or are looking for an extra challenge with expectations that more closely align with VCE Unit 1, this subject may be for you as it deals with texts that are more complex and the class discussion explores advanced ideas.
+Students with a great interest for Literature should consider Advanced English as it covers more content in these areas and allows you to develop your understanding of the subject before choosing your VCE pathway.